cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 }
 ```

+[block:callout]
+{
+  "type": "info",
-### If you have supportFolder set to a different directory
+  "title": "I have `supportFolder` set to a different directory"
+}
+[/block]

 When you open a project with Cypress, we look for a file named `index.js` in the `supportFolder` you have set.
 If one is not present, we generate a file that imports all the other files in your `supportFolder`.

 You simply need to set the `supportFile` option to point to that file, and everything should work as before.

 If, for example, you had the `supportFolder` set to `utilities`, change its name to `supportFile` and its value to `utilities/index.js`: